Chat Icon

 Sponsor Licence Compliance Responsibilities

-As a licensed sponsor, you have ongoing duties:
+As a licensed sponsor, you have ongoing duties across several areas.

 Record-Keeping Requirements